-ICNIRP is an independent scientific commission that works with the WHO, the International Labour Organization (ILO), the European Commission and other government agencies (see Figure 1)5.
+ICNIRP is an independent scientific commission that works with the WHO, the International Labour Organization (ILO), the European Commission and other government agencies (see Figure 196.
 ICNIRP commissioners are not employed by industry and funding derives from national and international public institutions.
 ICNIRP members are required to declare any personal interests in relation to their activities for ICNIRP.
-Members' declarations of personal interests are available below along the member's profile.
-Commission members are experts in the scientific disciplines relevant to non-ionizing radiation protection (biology, epidemiology, physics, bio-physics, medicine).
+These declarations are available from the ICNIRP website.
+Commission members are experts in the scientific disciplines relevant to non-ionizing radiation protection (biology, epidemiology, physics, biophysics, medicine).
 In carrying out their voluntary work for the Commission they do not represent either their countries of origin or their institutes.
 Members are elected to the Commission from nominations received by current members, by the Executive Council of the International Radiation Protection Association (IRPA) and the IRPA Associate Societies, and by national agencies for radiation protection following an open call for nominations published on the ICNIRP website.

-ICNIRP works with international intergovernmental institutions and organisations.
+ICNIRP works with international intergovernmental institutions and organisations

-5 Adapted from https://pem.il-pib.pl/artyku%C5%82y/wytyczne-icnirp-2020/
+6 Adapted from https://pem.il-pib.pl/artyku%C5%82y/wytyczne-icnirp-2020/